All right, news roundup and information overload our Sean Hannity show 800-941 Sean.

 Listen.

-Someone in our audience might listen to you, Mr. Secretary, and say, Oh, so we have to ask the Taliban for permission for American citizens to leave.
+Someone in our audience might listen to you, Mr. Secretary, and say, oh, so we have to ask the Taliban for permission for American citizens to leave.

-True or not true.
+True or not true?

-They they are in control of Kabul.
+They are in control of Kabul.

 That is the reality.